ZariCreativity/Study-App/README.md

 # Study-App
-This app is small beginner's project.
+This app is simple project I started in 2020.
 It's an app designed to assist students with their studies.
-It is far from finished and is updated periodically.
+It is far from finished.
 Right now the app has three features: a timer, a to-do list, and the ability to save and load to-do lists.
-In future updates you will be able to: pause the timer, sort your list with different methods, and recieve reminders about tasks whose deadlines are fast approaching.
+In future updates you will be able to: pause the timer, sort your to-do list by different categories, and recieve reminders about tasks whose deadlines are fast approaching.
-There will also be an update adding more visuals and a mascot for the app.
+Eventually, I hope to update the app with a more user friendly interface.
-This is the very first program of my own creative creation since the demo of Stickmen the Stickman.
+At the moment, this project is on hold indefinitely while I focus on my education.